ccrismancox/IO_TugOfWar/readme.md

 	- R4.4.1
 		- Results: A folder of results that are saved and used along the way
 		- `appendixB.R` The numerical examples in Appendix B. Produces Figures B.1--4
 		- `appendixB_equilibiraSearch.R` Searches for different solutions to the numerical example.
+We do not recommend actually running this.
 		- `appendixC_alternatives.r` Consider alternatives to the main measurement model.
 Produces Tables C.3--4
 		- `appendixC_geographic.R` Considers the geographical differences in the survey responses.
 Produces Figure C.2
 		- `appendixD_aggregateDeaths.r` Aggregates Palestinian fatalities from  B'Tselem.
 Creates `PalestinianDeaths.rdata`